Definition of Toxicology

 General principles employed for the management of poisoning

+Toxicology provides the basic guidelines to treat both acute and severe poisoning.
 Here I am providing you these principles serial wise to for better understanding of the topic-

 Identify the cause poisons